olilarkin/awesome-musicdsp/README.md

 - [DAFX Conference Archive](http://www.dafx.de/) - All the papers from the DAFX conference are available online.
 Another great resource.
 - [EarLevel Engineering](http://www.earlevel.com/) - Nigel Redmond's DSP blog contains some very nicely written explanations of a variety of topics.
 - [Michael Tyson blog](http://atastypixel.com/blog/four-common-mistakes-in-audio-development/) - In depth article about Four common mistakes in audio development
-- [Ross Bencina's blog/site](http://www.rossbencina.com/) - Another Australian who writes a lot of interesting software and articles about lock free programming
+- [Ross Bencina's blog/site](http://www.rossbencina.com/) - A developer who writes a lot of interesting software and articles about lock free programming
+- [Cytomic Technical Papers](https://cytomic.com/index.php?q=technical-papers).
+Andy Simper's technical papers, which include code examples and theory for some great filters.

 ## Tools
 Slightly veering off topic, these are the software tools that I find useful in my audio programming.
 Xcode and Visual Studio Community are the free IDEs that I use, and both are very powerful these days.